Harinishree21/Railways_Reservation/README.md

 # Railways Reservation Application

-A simple project of a real time bus reservation system using JDBC using JAR
+A simple project of a real time Train reservation system using JDBC using JAR

 ## Insert JAR